Avilash-Saha/CODSOFT-TASK2/README.md

 # CODSOFT-TASK-2
-This project are a part of my “ Java Programming” virtual internship with “CodSoft”.<br/><br/>
+This project is a part of my “ Java Programming” virtual internship with “CodSoft”.<br/><br/>

 gradeCalculator:<br/> 1.
 Input: Takes marks obtained (out of 100) in each subject.<br/>
                            2. Calculate Total Marks: Sums up the marks obtained in all subjects.<br/>